suanthuy/learning-note/English/TOEIC-speaking/Mock-test/Mock-test-21.md

 >
 > friends

-This is a picture taken in a woman's clothes store.
+This is a picture of a clothing store with three women.
+In the middle, a woman is holding up a jacket and smiling brightly.
+On the right side, another woman with long black hair is holding up a dress.
+On the left side, a blond hair woman has a jacket over her arm.
+In the background, I can see many kind of clothes on display.
+It seems they are friends.

 ## Question 4